Inoshas/AIM-HIGH/README.md

 - **Programming Language:** Our project is primarily coded in Python, which offers a versatile environment for robotics development.

 - **Microcomputer:** The brain of our robot is the Raspberry Pi 4 microcomputer, complemented by the Lego BuildHAT for sensor integration.

+## Identified issues and solutions

+### Bug Report: Motors not Simultaneously Responding to `start(left_motor_speed, right_motor_speed)` when speed is less than 30.

+#### Description

+When using the `start(left_motor_speed, right_motor_speed)` command to simultaneously start both the left and right motors, we observed that the motors do not respond as expected.
+Instead, they seem to operate independently.

+#### Steps to Reproduce

+1. Initialize left and right motors.
+2. Use the `start(left_motor_speed, right_motor_speed)` command to start both motors simultaneously.
+3. Observe the behavior of the motors when the define speed is between -30 and 30.

+#### Expected Behavior

+We expect the left and right motors to respond simultaneously when the `start()` command is invoked.

+#### Actual Behavior

+The left and right motors operate independently, and their behavior does not synchronize as intended.

+#### Workaround

+We are looking for alternative solutins at the movement.

+2. **Compatibility Issue with ABC Library:**
+   - Explanation of the compatibility problem.
+   - Suggestions for alternative libraries or versions.

 ## Project Phases